openharmony/docs/en/device-dev/quick-start/quickstart-ide-lite-env-setup-win-ubuntu.md

    ![en-us_image_0000001225760456](figures/en-us_image_0000001225760456.png)

-## Configuring Windows to Remotely Access the Ubuntu Build Environment
+## Configuring Windows to Remotely Access the Ubuntu Development Environment

 ### Installing the SSH Service and Obtaining the IP Address for Remote Access